-One area that has long been regarded as somewhat of an untapped goldmine for businesses is to focus on your existing customer base for revenue growth.
+However, one often overlooked opportunity for revenue growth lies within your existing customer base, which can be a goldmine if approached strategically.
 Research shows that the likelihood of converting a sale with a new prospect is 5-20%, but climbs to a massive 60-70% for an existing customer.
 Not only that, increasing customer retention rates by just 5% can lead to a profit increase from just 25 to 95%.
 Pretty incredible numbers!

 Cross-selling and up-selling to your existing customer base in a targeted and strategic way has proven time and again to increase revenue, increase customer loyalty, and if you’re a SaaS company, accelerate time to profit.

-When we look at the meta-data for our own clients, a clear formula for successful up-selling/cross-selling emerges.
+When we look at the meta-data for our own customer base, a clear formula for successful up-selling/cross-selling emerges.

 Timing is about identifying a signature event in the customer lifecycle and acting upon it as soon as possible.
 This then acts as a trigger in your CRM or customer experience platform to deliver your message to that person.